|

 Conservatories and the guqin

-In contrast, the ideal in strict traditional master-apprentice training is that the student eventually becomes an extension of the master (or, at least, the master's art).
+The ideal in strict traditional master-apprentice training is that the student eventually becomes an extension of the master (or, at least, the master's art).
 The student may think of the master's teachings as a reflection of the way the art has been expressed over generations.
 Most likely, though, the art has gradually changed, and if the student wishes to go back to earlier sounds this may require the sort of independent thinking that usually does not come through the tradional training methods.
+It should, though, be part of conservatory training.

 Criticisms of conservatories, and the relevance of these criticisms to the qin, include the following: